 In fact, my experience teaching the course in “Religion and the Arts” clearly demonstrated that there is an enormous gap in our understanding of this relation reflected in a paucity of publications on the subject.
 The edited volume that I currently use for this course (Diane Apostolos-Cappadona, ed.
 Art, Creativity, and the Sacred) is the best one that I can find in the area.
 First published in 1984 and has gone through multiple editions, but it contains little about religions of the non-Western world and no clear theory of the relations of art, creativity, or religion.

-I am researching for a potential volume on the subject, tentatively entitled Religion: The Art of Attention that would propose a scholarly theory relating the arts of all human cultures to religion in a way that explains their close relation.
+I am researching for a potential volume on the subject, tentatively entitled Skill and the Sacred: The Common Ancestor of Art and Religion that would propose a scholarly theory relating the arts of all human cultures to religion in a way that explains their close relation.
 Support for the proposed theoretical relation of religion and the arts comes mainly, but not exclusively, from recent cognitive studies in religion, art, and attention.
 The specific intersection of these areas has yet to be explored.
 This project grows directly out of my research into the history and philosophy of religions, especially concerning the Romanian/American historian of Religions, Mircea Eliade, whose arch but imprecise writings on art and religion were anthologized in a single volume by Diane Apostolos-Cappadona, Symbolism, the Sacred, and the Arts.

 Introduction: Statement of the Problem